DesperC/Awesome-Splatoon3-Hacking/README.md

 `Mlt` Also a base image texture **Not to be confused with Mtl textures**

-`Tcl - Team Color` An image mask that tells specific parts of the model to be the ink color of the team and how much
+`Tcl - Team Color` An image mask that tells specific parts of the model to be the ink color of the team and how much.
+Black means 0 intensity, grey means anywhere from 0-1 intensity depending on how dark or bright it is, and white means 1 intensity

 `Ao - Ambient Occlusion` Adds detail/shadows to base textures **Not to be confused with the purpose and functionality of Nrm textures**

-`Mtl - Metalness` An image mask that tells specific parts of the model to be matalic and how much
+`Mtl - Metalness` An image mask that tells specific parts of the model to be matalic and how much.
+Black means 0 intensity, grey means anywhere from 0-1 intensity depending on how dark or bright it is, and white means 1 intensity

-`Rgh - Roughness` An image mask that tells specific parts of the model to have a specified roughness value
+`Rgh - Roughness` An image mask that tells specific parts of the model to have a specified roughness value.
+Black means 0 intensity, grey means anywhere from 0-1 intensity depending on how dark or bright it is, and white means 1 intensity

 `Nrm - Normal Map` Adds details to a model's surcace using vectors extracted from the image for very fine details without adding model geometry.
 They also look very pretty

-`2cl - Ink Damage Effect` This is used to tell the game where on the model to display the enemy ink material when damage is taken
+`2cl - Ink Damage Effect` This is used to tell the game where on the model to display the enemy ink material when damage is taken.
+Black means 0 intensity, grey means anywhere from 0-1 intensity depending on how dark or bright it is, and white means 1 intensity

 `Mfk - Secondary Normal Map` A very rare map to see paired with a model.
 This acts as even finer details to the model and very annoying to work with.

-`Opa - Opacity` Used to set opacity values to specific parts of the model
+`Opa - Opacity` Used to set opacity values to specific parts of the model.
+Black means 0 intensity, grey means anywhere from 0-1 intensity depending on how dark or bright it is, and white means 1 intensity

-`Emm - Emission` An image mask that tells what parts of the model need to have light emission and how strong
+`Emm - Emission` An image mask that tells what parts of the model need to have light emission and how strong.
+Black means 0 intensity, grey means anywhere from 0-1 intensity depending on how dark or bright it is, and white means 1 intensity

 `Trm - Transmission` Used to emulate a subsurface scattering effect on a model. usually best to not mess with these

 `Thc - Thickness` Helps make the transmission look better.
-Always paired with a Trm texture
+Always paired with a Trm texture.
+Black means 0 intensity, grey means anywhere from 0-1 intensity depending on how dark or bright it is, and white means 1 intensity

 `Hlt / Mac - Highlight` Used to make something very shiny.
+Black means 0 intensity, grey means anywhere from 0-1 intensity depending on how dark or bright it is, and white means 1 intensity

 `Rft - Lightwarp` Emulates a [Frensel Effect](https://www.3drender.com/glossary/fresneleffect.htm#:~:text=Fresnel%20Effect%20(pronounced%20"fre-,depends%20on%20the%20viewing%20angle.)) as well as the color of it

 `Fxm - Effect Mask` Used to mask various material specific effects.
+Black means 0 intensity, grey means anywhere from 0-1 intensity depending on how dark or bright it is, and white means 1 intensity

-`Hlm - Lightwarp Effect Mask` Used to mask a lightwarp texture
+`Hlm - Lightwarp Effect Mask` Used to mask a lightwarp texture.
+Black means 0 intensity, grey means anywhere from 0-1 intensity depending on how dark or bright it is, and white means 1 intensity

 `Mlta / Mltb - Special Effects` Can be used for anything.
-Nothing specific.
+Nothing specific

 `Mai - Skin Mask` Image mask usually used to define what part of the model is skin and what is not.
+Black means 0 intensity, grey means anywhere from 0-1 intensity depending on how dark or bright it is, and white means 1 intensity

 Source : [PastaOwO's Squidnodes Materials and Textures Wiki](https://github.com/PastaOwO/Squidnodes/wiki/Materials-and-Textures?scrlybrkr=c562aa65)